 The mural faces the North Carolina Coastal Line that is used by CSX and Amtrak; passengers from up and down the east coast arriving and departing from Selma Union Depot will be able to see the mural.
-In addition, customers of nearby businesses can enjoy the mural including Trackside Antiques, A Matter of Record, and more.
+In addition, customers of nearby businesses can enjoy the mural including Trackside Antiques, and more.

 Vick Park Mural - Selma

 The first mural to be created in Downtown Selma, in 2019, features historic landmarks around Selma and was painted in Vick Park, located at 112 E Anderson St. Fayetteville artist and former Selma art teacher Dorothy Finiello painted it.
 The mural was part of a larger East Anderson Street Redevelopment Plan executed by members of the Town of Selma Appearance Commission, which also included resurfacing, wall improvements, fencing, lighting, benches, tables, and landscaping.
 Vick Park is used for picnics, community meetings, the Selma Arts and Crafts Market, and other public gatherings.